MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-visuals.md

 A heatmap shows values for a main variable of interest across two axis variables as a grid of colored squares.

 To render a heatmap, the query must generate a table with three columns.
-The columns that will be used for x and y values must be in the `string` format, and the data used for the *value* field must be numeric.
+The data used for the *value* field must be numeric.
+The columns that will be used for *x* and *y* values use the following rules:

+- If the values in column *x* are in the `string` format, the values in column *y* must be in the `string` format.
+- If the values in column *x* are in the `datetime` format, the values in column *y* must be numeric.

 > [!NOTE]
 > We recommend specifying each data field, instead of letting the tool infer the data source.